-Getting around San Francisco is relatively easy regardless of whether an expat chooses to drive themselves or to take advantage of the city’s public transportation.
+Getting around San Francisco is relatively easy regardless of whether residents choose to drive themselves or take advantage of the city’s public transportation.

-The city is slightly less than 50 square miles (around 129km²) in size, so many of the places that people want to visit are within walking distance.
-Expats should, however, keep in mind that San Francisco is a city of hills, some of which can be very steep.
+The city is small in size, so many of the places that people want to visit are within walking distance.
+It's best to keep in mind, though, that San Francisco is a city of hills, some of which are steep.
 This is worth paying attention to as new arrivals begin to orientate themselves.

 People who enjoy walking are likely to find it easy to walk through most areas of the city but may opt to take public transportation in the areas where the hills are at their steepest.

 Many expats living in San Francisco do own cars, but it's possible to get by without one.